shubham171019/Movie-Recommender-System/README.md

 Collaborating filtering recommendation based on the knowledge of the user attribute to the items, that uses the wisdom of the crowd to recommended items.\
 \
 We develop basic recommendation systems using Python and pandas.\
-This model tells you what movies/items are most similar to your movie choice.
+This model tells you what movies/items are most similar to your movie choice. \
+Here we have taken two attributes.\
+1) User rating
+2) No. of ratings.